Sample Answer

 Green Sourcing Processes for Mcdonald’s French Fries

 McDonald’s is the largest food chain specializing in fast food dominating up to 68 million customers.
 It operates in 119 countries and has outlets that sum up to 36,658.
-The major food brands it offers include French fries, hamburgers, cheeseburgers, deserts, soft drinks and milkshakes.
-McDonald’s produces French fries that have been branded the world’s most famous fries produced from premium potatoes.
-The company enjoys a huge market share in the United States because it produces up to a third of all the fries.
-However, the company has witnessed criticisms because of their inability to follow green procedures and initiatives during the procurement of raw materials for French fries production.
+Its primary food brands include French fries, hamburgers, cheeseburgers, deserts, soft drinks and milkshakes.
+McDonald’s produces French fries branded the world’s most famous fries made from premium potatoes.
+The company enjoys a vast market share in the United States because it produces up to a third of all the fries.
+However, the company has witnessed criticisms because of their inability to follow green procedures and initiatives while procuring raw materials for French fries production.

-Thus, it is essential to focus on giving McDonald’s recommendations on the ways of using green sourcing processes for French fries.
-There are two major steps for giving McDonald’s recommendations for production.
-First, the sourcing processes and practices that McDonald’s currently uses.
-Second, proposing the recommendations to be used in each step to enable the company to achieve a Green sourcing process for French fry production.
+Thus, it is essential to focus on giving McDonald’s recommendations on using green sourcing processes for French fries.
+There are two significant steps for giving McDonald’s recommendations for production.
+First, the sourcing methods and practices that McDonald’s currently uses.
+It was second, proposing each step’s proposal to enable the company to achieve a Green sourcing process for French fry production.

 Literature Review: Current Process